LubeckFRP/lubeck/lubeck-drawing/docs/PERFORMANCE.md

 ```

 The purpose of your callback is to create a `Picture` representing what to draw,
-and call `renderPicture :: Renderer -> Picture -> IO ()`.
+and call `renderPicture :: Renderer -> Draft Fast -> IO ()`.

-It is possible to use FRP combinators to provide the picture (structuring your view as a `Behavior Picture` or similar), but this is not the only way to do it.
+It is possible to use FRP combinators to provide the picture (structuring your view as a `Behavior (Draft Fast)` or similar), but this is not the only way to do it.

 ## Pre-render